leslyclopez11/hmpl-lang.github.io/docs.md

 ### compile

-This function receives a string that contains a string with hmpl syntax.
+The `compile` function takes as an argument a string, which is the syntax of extended HTML with request objects passed there (simpler, hmpl syntax).

 ```javascript
 const templateFn = hmpl.compile(